qmkakaxi/DIG_FL/README.md

 If you want to deploy on multiple machines, please refer to [clusterBeta](https://github.com/qmkakaxi/DIG_FL/tree/master/clusterBeta).

 If you only want to test standalone, please refer to [standaloneBeta](https://github.com/qmkakaxi/DIG_FL/tree/master/standaloneBeta).

+If you want the MOTOR and REAL data set, please contact